The best banks and cards for Canadian travellers

 ICBC Dual Currency SelectChina UnionPayCredit$5 + 1.66% interest per month-0$19 annually, first year free

-Scotiabank Gold American Express CardAmerican ExpressCredit($5 at Global ATM Alliance, $7.50 elsewhere) + 1.74% interest per monthnone, but surcharge free at Global ATM Alliance abroad0$120 annually, first year free
+Scotiabank Gold American Express CardAmerican ExpressCredit($5 at Global ATM Alliance, $7.50 elsewhere) + 1.74% interest per monthnone, but surcharge free at Global ATM Alliance abroad0$120 annually

 Scotiabank Passport InfiniteVisaCredit($5 at Global ATM Alliance, $7.50 elsewhere) + 1.74% interest per monthnone, but surcharge free at Global ATM Alliance abroad0$150 annually